openshift-labs/learn-katacoda/middleware/middleware-kogito/getting-started/01-create-project.md

 </build>
 ```

-If we focus on the dependencies section, you can see we are using the [Kogito Quarkus extension](https://quarkus.io/extensions/#business-automation), allowing the development and testing of Kogito applications on Quarkus:
+If we focus on the dependencies section, you can see we are using the [Kogito Quarkus extension](https://quarkus.io/extensions/#business-automation), which enables the development of Kogito applications on Quarkus:
 ```xml
 <dependency>
     <groupId>io.quarkus</groupId>